the-road-to-learn-react/the-road-to-react/manuscript/react-modern/handler-function.md

 We have learned a lot about React components, but there are no interactions yet.
 If you happen to develop an application with React, there will come a time where you have to implement a user interaction.
 The best place to get started in our project is the Search component -- which already comes with an input field element.

 In native HTML, we can [add event handlers](https://mzl.la/2ZbTcYZ) on elements by using the `addEventListener()` method programmatically on an element.
 In React, we are going to discover how to add handlers in JSX the declarative way.
-First, refactor the Search component from a concise body to a block body so we can add implementation details prior the return statement:
+First, refactor the Search component's function from a concise body to a block body, so that we can add implementation details prior the return statement:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~